Pimm/ruply/readme.md

 	({ width, height }) => width * height
 );
 ```
 `width` and `height` are neatly confined to the callback.
-The alternative without `run` has those variables overstay their welcome:
+The alternative without `run` has those variables overstay their welcome, polluting the scope:
 ```javascript
 // Calculate the area.
 const { width, height } = getSize();